-During the second rendering pass, the transformed image geometry is mapping the outcome of the onto its surface.
+During the second rendering pass, the transformed image geometry is finally displayed within the screen space, mapping the outcome of the first rendering pass as texture onto its surface.

-Note, that if the re

-the previous steps deliver device coordinates, but the secondary screen and the mirror optics are defined within the world-coordinate system, a second projection transformation (such as glFrustum) and the corresponding perspective divisions and viewpoint transformation (such as gluLookAt) aren't required.
-If a plane secondary screen is used, a simple scale transformation suf the device coordinates - for example, glScale(1/device_width/2),1/device_height/2,1).
-A subsequent view-port transformation into the window-coordinate system - for example, glViewport(0,0,window_width, window_height).
+Note, that if the reflection/refraction transformations of the previous steps deliver device coordinates, but the secondary screen and the mirror optics are defined within the world-coordinate system, a second projection transformation (such as glFrustum) and the corresponding perspective divisions and viewpoint transformation (such as gluLookAt) aren't required.
+If a plane secondary screen is used, a simple scale transformation suffices to normalize the device coordinates for example, glScale(1/device\width/2),1/device\height/2,1). subsequent view-port transformation finally upscales them into the window-coordinate system - for example, glViewport(0,0,window\width, window\height).